What is a Montana Registered Agent?

-A Registered Agent is a person or company who agrees to accept legal mail on behalf of your Montana LLC in case your business gets sued.
+A Montana Registered Agent is a person or company who agrees to accept legal mail and notices on behalf of your Montana LLC.

 Special offer: If you hire Northwest to form your LLC ($39 + state fee), they’ll include their Registered Agent service free for the 1st year.

 Montana Registered Agents should be available during normal business hours (9am – 5pm), Monday through Friday.